Algoritmeregister/standard/README.md

 Status | Requirement | links and notes
 -----|-----|-----
-x |The codebase MUST contain documentation of its objectives – like a mission and goal statement – that is understandable by designers and developers so that they can use or contribute to the codebase. | Very brief description x |Codebase documentation SHOULD clearly describe the connections between policy objectives and codebase objectives. | No policy referred to yet x |The codebase MAY contain documentation of its objectives for the general public. |
+x |The codebase MUST contain documentation of its objectives – like a mission and goal statement – that is understandable by designers and developers so that they can use or contribute to the codebase. | Very brief description v |Codebase documentation SHOULD clearly describe the connections between policy objectives and codebase objectives. |
+x |The codebase MAY contain documentation of its objectives for the general public. |

 ### Document the code